Rechargeable Flashlights that Power the Rest of Your Life

 I set my target price below $40.

-And here are seven good options I found…
+And here are five good options I found…

 -85 lumens LED keychain flashlight

 -120 degree tilting head